 Poetry in Bloom

-Together with our partners—Brookline Parks & Open Space and the Friends of the Minot Rose Garden—the Library is proud to present Poetry in Bloom.
-Beginning in April 2023, this project brings poetry to a beloved community rose garden in a local park.
+Together with our partners—Brookline Parks & Open Space and the Friends of the Minot Rose Garden—the Library presented Poetry in Bloom.
+From April 1 through August 31, 2023, this project brought poetry to a beloved community rose garden in a local park.

 The Minot Rose Garden sits within Winthrop Square Park, at the intersection of Browne and St. Paul streets.
 It was created in 1971 and named for Henry W. Minot, a former Chair of Brookline’s Park and Recreation Commission.
-In 2004, local rose enthusiasts formed the Friends of the Minot Rose Garden and worked with the Town to extensively restore the garden.
+Neighborhood volunteers have been helping maintain the space since the 1980s.
+The group of volunteers, now known as the Friends of the Minot Rose Garden, worked with the Town to extensively restore the garden in 2004.
 Today, the garden features more than 70 rose varieties—from old-fashioned cabbage roses to the newest hybrid tea varieties—across 12 beds and a trellis.
 It is jointly maintained by the Friends and the Town, under the guidance of Master Rosarian David Cannistraro.
 To learn more about the Friends, please email email@example.com or visit their Facebook page.